GeomScale/volesti/README.md

 Copyright (c) 2012-2018 Vissarion Fisikopoulos
 Copyright (c) 2018 Apostolos Chalkis

 You may redistribute or modify the software under the GNU Lesser General Public License as published by Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, see vol.cpp.
+It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-The Rcpp package is based on an open-source C++ software for computing an approximation of the volume of convex bodies given as an intersection of an ellipsoid and a polytope given as an intersection of halfspaces or of a polytope given by its vertices.
-We have excluded CGAL and Boost dependecies.
-In folder include we develop the C++ code.

-Main development by Vissarion Fisikopoulos while he was affiliated with University of Athens (UoA, Greece), University of Brussels (ULB, Belgium) and Oracle Corp, and Chalkis Apostolos affiliated with University of Athens.
+Main development by Vissarion Fisikopoulos while he was affiliated with University of Athens (UoA, Greece), University of Brussels (ULB, Belgium), and Chalkis Apostolos affiliated with University of Athens (UoA, Greece).

 #### Publications